-- Prostate cancer is responsible for >29,000 deaths/year in the US alone.
-Bone metastasis is a frequent complication in advanced prostate cancer, with the resultant lesions significantly contributing to patient morbidity and mortality.
+- There were estimated to be 31,620 prostate cancer deaths in the US in 2019.
+Bone metastasis is a frequent complication in advanced prostate cancer, with the lesions significantly contributing to patient morbidity and mortality.
 While next generation hormone ablation therapies and bone protecting bisphosphonates offer survival improvement of a few months, the disease remains incurable, and new therapeutic approaches are needed.

 - The use of gamma delta CAR-T cells is important because whereas conventional CAR T cell therapies utilize αβ T cells, γδ CAR T cells home to bone metastases when administered with bisphosphonates.
-Patients treated with bisphosphonates such as zoledronate exhibit enhanced recruitment and activation of the γδ subset of T cells in bone due to intracellular accumulation of isopentenyl pyrophosphate (IPP) phosphoantigen.
+Patients treated with bisphosphonates such as zoledronate exhibit enhanced recruitment and activation of the γδ subset of T cells in bone due to accumulation of isopentenyl pyrophosphate (IPP) phosphoantigen in cancer cells.

-- The marketplace is attractive for CAR-T development, as Novartis received approval in August 2017 for Kymriah, its anti-CD19 CAR-T therapy for pediatric B-cell ALL.
-The trial had an overall response rate of 82.5% (52/63).
+- The marketplace is attractive for CAR-T cell therapies, as Novartis received approval in August 2017 for Kymriah, its anti-CD19 CAR-T therapy for pediatric B-cell ALL with an ORR of 82.5%.
 Although the list price for Kymriah is $475,000 for a one-time treatment, Novartis has said only those patients who respond by the end of the first month will need to pay.
 In October 2017, Gilead’s Yescarta, an anti-CD19 CAR-T, was approved for large B-cell lymphoma and is listed at $375,000.
 In 2017, Gilead acquired Kite Pharma for $11.7B, and in 2018, Celgene acquired Juno Therapeutics for $9B.
-Juno was also developing a CD-19 CAR-T therapy.
+Juno is also developing a CD-19 CAR-T therapy.
+Kymriah had annualized sales of $243M in 2019, and Yescarta had sales of $456M in 2019.
+Also CMS in 2018 set Medicare Part B reimbursements for CAR T-cell therapies at $500,000 for Kymriah and $400,000 for Yescarta in the outpatient setting.

-PCT Patent Application filed on August 7, 2019 for Dr. Daniel Abate-Daga
+PCT Patent Application filed on August 7, 2019 for Drs.
+Abate-Daga, Lynch and Benzaid

 Haskell Adler PhD MBA CLP